 For Corporate Services, the nature of some key corporate projects is such that specific skills are required for a fixed period of time, often where the skills are not available in the existing workforce.
 Engagement on an agency or consultancy basis reflects the nature of the market for these specialised skill sets as there are instances where we have gone out to recruit three times, once on a permanent basis to attract candidates when the role was still fixed term.
 This approach also protects the Council from termination costs at the end of the project(s).
-Other usage is to cover hard to recruit vacancies, and shorter-term cover to meet work demand.
+The resources are also reviewed alongside the projects' progress to ensure optimum utilisation.
+Other usage is to cover hard to recruit vacancies, particularly within the four borough South London Legal Partnership and shorter-term cover to meet work demand.